Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Alternative schemes

 for \(1 \leq i \leq \numrepeaters\).

 Here, we consider that, despite its probabilistic nature, the swap procedure does not introduce any errors.
 This key difference with other protocols motivates us to use a different framework for our analysis.
-In particular, we note that a Werner state with density matrix \(\werner{F}\) and fidelity \(F\) may be rewritten in terms of the Werner parameter \(w\) as:
+In particular, we note that a Werner state with density matrix \(\werner{F}\) and fidelity \(F\) may be rewritten as: